-Sensitivity analysis (SA), broadly defined, is the investigation of these potential changes and errors and their impacts on conclusions to be drawn from the model [8].
-In this research the sensitivity analysis (SA) was performed to test the model forecasting validity or accuracy and the forecasting model pattern and persistence components for the daily and hourly 2011 water demand forecasts, taking into account, the periodic and the periodic and persistence component together.
-The accuracy and sensitivity analysis were calculated and plotted as shown by both daily and hourly 2011 forecasted values.
-The residual error between forecasted and actual water demand is modelled as a normal distribution with mean of zero and standard deviation of the residual error results as shown in Figure 10, for these reasons the forecasting errors were measured using, Average Absolute Relative Error (AARE), Root Mean Square Error (RMSE), Mean Absolute Error (MAE), Tracking signal (TR).
-Tracking signal is a measure of how often our estimations have been above or below the actual value.
+Sensitivity analysis (SA), broadly defined, is the investigation of these potential changes and errors and their impacts on conclusions to be drawn from the model.
+Pannell D.J (2011).
+Sensitivity analysis: strategies, methods, concepts, examples.
+In this research the sensitivity analysis (SA) performed to test the model forecasting validity or accuracy and the forecasting model pattern and persistence components for the daily and hourly 2011 water demand forecasts, taking into account, the periodic and the periodic and persistence component together.
+The accuracy and sensitivity analysis were calculated and plotted as shown for both daily and hourly 2011 forecasted values.
+The residual error between forecasted and actual water demand is modeled as a normal distribution with mean of zero and standard deviation of the residual error results, for these reasons the forecasting error were measured using, Average Absolute Relative Error (AARE), Root Mean Square Error (RMSE), Mean Absolute Error (MAE), Tracking signal (TR).
+Tracking signal is a measure of how often our estimations have been above or below the actual vale.
 It is used to decide where to re-evaluate using a model.
-Most of the Positive Tracking signal values show the actual values are above forecasted values, on other hand the Negative Tracking signal values shows the actual values are below the forecasted values, and in most of the time it ranges from 4 and -4. ($4 \le TR \le -4$).
+Most of the Positive Tracking signal values show the actual values are above forecasted values, in other hand the Negative Tracking signal values shows the actual values are below the forecasted values, and most of the time it ranges from 4 and -4. ( $4 \le TR \le -4$ ).